dlotterman/metal_benchmark_demo/README.md

 * Does a `sysbench`

-* Do some quickly system / config mangling of nginx, then run a simple `ab` against `localhost`
+* Do some quick system / config mangling of nginx, then run a simple `ab` against `localhost`

 * It then starts writing a bunch of metadata to different files, munging and merging them into the main HTML file